 Welcome back to another Inspired by DIY challenge hosted by the lovely Jess from Domicile 37.
 I’ve been most excited for this month because we are using one my favorite stores for inspiration y’all, Anthropologie.
 Woot woot!

 I immediately saw 10 different DIYs I wanted to try but it just so happened that one of my to do list projects was also an Anthro item.
 Perfecto.
-You can find my $48 inspiration item HERE.
+My inspiration item was $48 !

 So without further ado, I give you DIY Curtain Tie Backs inspired by my favorite store and made specially for my gold canopy bed (with curtains).